DavidSchinazi/draft-schinazi-httpbis-link-local-uri-bcp/draft-schinazi-httpbis-link-local-uri-bcp.md

-The solution in {{RFC6874}} requires the browser to treat the zone identifier as part of the origin in some contexts (such as when determining uniqueness of a name), but not in others (such as when sending on the wire).
+The solution in {{RFC6874}} requires the browser to treat the zone identifier as part of the origin in some contexts (such as when determining uniqueness of a name), but not in others (such as when sending the Host header on the wire).
 This significantly increases implementation complexity and security risks.

 Conversely, the proposal in {{DRAFT-6874BIS}} sends the zone identifier over the wire, and suggests that the recipient not make use of it.
 This creates new